autogluon/autogluon/docs/tutorials/multimodal/beginner_multimodal.md

 ## Dataset

-For demonstration, we use a simplified and subsampled version of [PetFinder dataset](https://www.kaggle.com/c/petfinder-adoption-prediction), which provides information about shelter animals that appear on their adoption profile to predict the animals' adoption rates, grouped into two categories, hence a binary classification problem.
+For demonstration, we use a simplified and subsampled version of [PetFinder dataset](https://www.kaggle.com/c/petfinder-adoption-prediction).
+The task is to predict the animals' adoption rates based on their adoption profile information.
+In this simplified version, the adoption speed is grouped into two categories: 0 (slow) and 1 (fast).

 To get started, let's download and prepare the dataset.